akshay1679/MCA_2024_2026/sem_2/Software_engineering/UNIT-1/Software Engineering and Design Patterns.md

 4. **System Assembly from Reusable Components** – Instead of building everything from scratch, existing software components are combined to create a new system, like assembling a puzzle using pre-made pieces.
 ## Software Crisis  ==imp==

-1.**Size**: Software is becoming bigger and more complicated, making it harder and more expensive to develop.
+1.**Size**: Software is ==becoming bigger and more complicated, making it harder and more expensive to develop==.
 For example, the amount of code in consumer products is doubling every few years.

-2.**Quality**: Many software products have bugs or errors due to poor testing.
-On average, software testing finds 25 errors in every 1,000 lines of code.
+2.**Quality**: Many ==software products have bugs or errors due to poor testing.== On average, software testing finds 25 errors in every 1,000 lines of code.

 3.**Cost**: Software development is costly i.e. in terms of time taken to develop and the money involved.
 For ==example, Development of the FAA's Advanced Automation System cost over $700 per lines of code==.